Guarda is one of the most beautiful villages in Canton Graubünden (Grisons) in the Lower Engadine Valley.

 Did you know?
 The name Lavin comes from the word Lawine meaning avalanche.
 The village has been witness to avalanches.

-Skiing Around Guarda
+Winter Sports Around Guarda

 The ski area of Scuol has 70 kilometers of slopes available for all levels.
 The ski resort lies above Scuol, Sent, and Ftan.
 You can take either one of the gondolas from Scuol or the chairlift from Ftan to reach the Motta Naluns Ski Resort.